 It's still got that almost too-light feeling, that the premium metal finish is somehow diminished through the lack of heft, but it's a long way from feeling cheap.

 Compared to something like the Galaxy S5 or LG G3, the iPhone 5S is miles ahead when it comes to design, although less so than the HTC One M9 or One Mini 2 which have repeated the aluminium-clad trick.

 It's got a slightly sharper edge than other models on the market, which can make it a little uncomfortable when being pressed to the ear.
 But I'm not going to quibble too much there lest it makes me seem a little wimpy.

-There are only a couple of real design differences compared to the iPhone 5, and one of them really is miniscule: the camera module is now flanked by a dual-LED flash, which I'll talk more about later (it's a really rather nifty piece of technology, trust me).
+There were only a couple of real design differences compared to the iPhone 5, and one of them really is minuscule: the camera module is flanked by a dual-LED flash, which I'll talk more about later (it's a really rather nifty piece of technology, trust me).

-The other is a lot more substantial and impressive: the home button got a redesign which has been carried over to the newer handsets of today.
+The other was a lot more substantial and impressive: the home button got a redesign which has been carried over to the newer handsets of today.

 Yes, it doesn't sound like much, but consider how iconic the Apple home button has been over the past half-decade, and you'll see why I'm holding the change in such high esteem.
 The visual effect is impressive, taking the square off the button and putting a fancy silver ring around the key.

 The effect isn't only aesthetic either, as this area serves as the Touch ID fingerprint scanner, now well established in Apple's iPhone range.
 It's good to know that even on this older handset you've got the benefits that Touch ID brings.

 Having bought two separate biometric security firms, Apple was likely to do something like this, but the implementation and visual effect is really something that Apple does well, and has done so here too.